 3. Ad overload is driving ad blocks

-Combine that volume of ads with people’s distaste for paid ads it’s easy to understand why more than 615 million devices now have adblocker software installed, up from 198 million in 2015.
+Combine that volume of ads with people’s distaste for paid ads and it’s easy to understand why more than 615 million devices now have adblocker software installed, up from 198 million in 2015.

 4. More people get info online than ever before